Basic hPSC culture techniques

 This is basic hPSC tissue culture methods training instruction.

-As a member of UConn Health or UConn, the stem cell core is available to you for advice about human stem cell culture, including reprogramming.
-We offer a reprogramming service, and our close colleagues offer gene editing, karyotyping, and sequencing services, and have extensive expertise in neural differentiation.
-The UConn Stem Cell Core has trained over 150 staff members, students, post doc fellows and other laboratory scientists since 2007.
+As a member of UConn Health or UConn, the stem cell core is available to you for as a support resource for human stem cell culture applications.
+We offer a reprogramming service, gene editing, karyotyping, and sequencing services, and have extensive expertise in neural differentiation.
+The UConn Stem Cell Core has trained over 200 staff laboratory scientists, students, post doc fellows, faculty members, and research assistants since 2007.

 Novel and state-of-the-art technologies are being developed dynamically on basic and translational research in the areas of pluripotent stem cells, early human development, stem cell culture differentiation, epigenetics, and stem cell gene editing technologies.
 To catch up on these themes and others, we host workshops by inviting experts and pioneers.